ruian1/NuIntClassification/doc.md

 ### Graph Features

 For each event the reconstruction is extracted as a graph-wise feature.
 These include the position (x, y, z) and angles (zenith and azimuth).
 Coordinates are adjusted to fit the same system as the coordinates of the DOMs.

+## Splitting the data

+In order to optimize training times, the data is shuffeld and split beforehand, such that the training indices of the samples always are sequential.

+## Memory Maps

+When training a model, the entire data is loaded as a NumPy memory map.
+This memory map allows efficient access to the data values and significantly increases training times (from hours to minutes per epoch).
+Memory maps are also cached in ./memmaps, which decreases the setup time of a model by a large amount.

+# Training

+Training is done using a json configuration that defines the data and the model architecture and hyperparameters as well as learning parameters such as the learning rate and scheduler.
+There exists a default configuration, which is overriden by any configuration file.

+For each experiment, a model id is generated automatically and results can be refered to by this model id.
+Performance on the validation as well as testing data, together with model parameters after each epoch are saved.

+# Experiments conducted

+Training the model on the entire dataset resulted in poor performance.
+Thus, different training setups were considered.

+1. Training on energies with long tracks and low cascade energies (track length >= 70m, cascade energy < 10 GeV)

+2. Training NuMu CC vs. Nue CC: The model seems to identify Nue CC as tracks as well, which is why this setup was used

+None of the setups above however result in any significant improvements.

+## Model evaluation

+The jupyter notebook ```baselines.ipynb``` evaluates any model with respect to the testing data (filtered w.r.t. to track length, cascade_energy, etc. ) as well as unfiltered samples.
+It also creates plots for which features are associated with "trackness" in the original detector data.

+# Future Experiments

+## Graph Convolutional RNNs

+Using the dataset as described above, somewhat neglects temporal information.
+Thus, one could implement LSTM cells which take graph shaped inputs.

+## Standard RNNs

+Neglecting the detector topology, one could input the position of a DOM as feature only and feed the hits as sequential vector data into an RNN.